GameTechGuides/Specimen/README.md

 ### Defining Custom Game Options

 To define custom game options, you will need to create a new class that represents your custom options.
 This class should be static and contain public static fields or properties representing each option.
-Use the `ModOption` attribute to mark these fields or properties as custom game options.

 Example:
 ```csharp